-- A. NWI Maps from the United States Fish and Wildlife Service (USFWS); - B. NRCS wetland inventory maps; and - C. Wetlands identified in current and historical aerial photographs, USGS hydrological atlas, soil survey of Cook County, and USGS topographic maps. - 6.
-Any offsite wetland that cannot be accessed in the field by a wetland specialist shall be considered a high quality isolated wetland and shall be subject to the wetland buffers of §603.10.C of this Ordinance. - 7.
-The following isolated wetland areas are exempt from the wetland requirements of this Ordinance: - A. Wetlands in roadside ditches created by excavation in upland areas; - B. Wetlands created by excavation or by other unfinished development activities in upland areas; - C. Wetlands created by artificial hydrology including, but not limited to, irrigation or detention facility outlets which would revert to upland areas if irrigation was to cease; - D. Wetlands created by the construction of stormwater facilities in upland areas, provided that the facility was not created for the purpose of wetland mitigation; and - E. Wetlands created by the construction of ponds in upland areas; - Wetlands that were previously authorized by the Corps or District to be filled and were mitigated for in full, but remain wholly or partially unfilled onsite.
-The Jurisdictional Determination requirements of §302.2.D(2) apply.
-If the previously issued Jurisdictional Determination has expired or is otherwise no longer valid, a new Jurisdictional Determination shall be obtained from the Corps. - E.F.
-Wetlands that were previously authorized by the Corps or District to be filled and were mitigated for in full, but remain wholly or partially unfilled onsite. - 8.
-Either the District or an authorized municipality shall verify all onsite isolated wetland determinations and delineations.

-- 9. The applicant shall provide an assessment of any identified isolated wetland and classify it as either a high quality isolated wetland or a standard isolated wetland using the criteria described below.
+- 7. The following isolated wetland areas are exempt from the wetland requirements of this Ordinance: - A. Wetlands in roadside ditches created by excavation in upland areas; - B. Wetlands created by excavation or by other unfinished development activities in upland areas; - C. Wetlands created by artificial hydrology including, but not limited to, irrigation or detention facility outlets which would revert to upland areas if irrigation was to cease; - D. Wetlands created by the construction of stormwater facilities in upland areas, provided that the facility was not created for the purpose of wetland mitigation; and - E. Wetlands created by the construction of ponds in upland areas; - F. Wetlands that were previously authorized by the Corps or District to be filled and were mitigated for in full, but however, they remain wholly or partially unfilled onsite. - 8.
+Either the District or an authorized municipality shall verify all onsite isolated wetland determinations and delineations. - 9.
+The applicant shall provide an assessment of any identified isolated wetland and classify it as either a high quality isolated wetland or a standard isolated wetland using the criteria described below.
 Either the District or an authorized municipality will make the final determination of wetland status.
 A high quality isolated wetland satisfies any one of the criteria listed below.
 An isolated wetland that does not meet any of the following criteria can be classified as a standard isolated wetland.
 The criteria to receive a high quality isolated wetland status are as follows: - A. It has a Swink and Wilhelm Floristic Quality Index (FQI) value greater than or equal to 20 during a single season assessment or a native mean C-value of 3.5 or higher as calculated by the Swink and Wilhelm methodology; or - B. It is known to possess a federal- or state-listed threatened or endangered species based upon consultation with the Illinois Department of Natural Resources (IDNR) and the United States Fish and Wildlife Service (USFWS). - 10.
-Wetland buffers for isolated wetlands shall be determined according to the classification of the wetland as determined in §603.9 of this Ordinance.
-Minimum isolated wetland buffer widths shall be as follows and as summarized in Table 3 of this Ordinance: - A. Thirty feet from the boundary of standard isolated wetlands greater than or equal to one-tenth of an acre (0.10 acre) and less than one-half of an acre (0.5 acre) in area; - B. Fifty feet from the boundary of standard isolated wetlands greater than or equal to one-half of an acre (0.5 acre) in area; or - C. One-hundred feet from the boundary of high quality isolated wetlands.
+The Wwetland buffers for isolated wetlands shall be determined according to the classification of the wetland as determined in §603.9 of this Ordinance.
+Minimum isolated wetland buffer widths shall be as follows and as summarized in Table 3 of this Ordinance:

+- A. Thirty feet from the boundary of standard isolated wetlands greater than or equal to one-tenth of an acre (0.10 acre) and less than one-half of an acre (0.5 acre) in area; - B. Fifty feet from the boundary of standard isolated wetlands greater than or equal to one-half of an acre (0.5 acre) in area; or - C. One-hundred feet from the boundary of high quality isolated wetlands.